jacamo-lang/jacamo-rest/demos/distributed-agents/readme.md

 ngrok http 8080
 ```

-note the given URL, edit `host1.jcm` and place this host after `--hostname`.
+note the given URL, edit `host1.jcm` and place this host after `--registerURL`.

 Run the application of host 1: